-Review Schema-

 Part of the reason it is important to hire a personal injury attorney for a bicycle accident case is the severity of the injuries involved.
 You may need an attorney’s help negotiating with an insurance company for just financial compensation according to the magnitude of your injuries.
 Otherwise, the insurance company may try to take advantage of you.
 When a motor vehicle strikes a bicyclist or pedestrian, the victim can suffer severe injuries, such as:

 Without the protection of a metal shell or even a helmet, in many cases, the injuries suffered in a bicycle accident are catastrophic for the cyclist.
-If you or a loved one has significant injuries from a bike accident in Denver, don’t hesitate to contact The Fang Law Firm for legal assistance.
+If you or a loved one has significant injuries from a bike accident in Denver, don’t hesitate to contact Fang Accident Lawyers for legal assistance.
 We can fight for the compensation that you deserve for your serious injuries.

 Bicycle Crash Statistics